n8rzz/nategeslin-dot-com/data/authors/Nate Geslin.md

 medium: 'https://nategeslin.medium.com/'
 ---

 Nate Geslin is the Senior UI Lead at [Parallax](https://getparallax.com).
 He has been a software engineer for over 10 years.
-In his free time, Nate enjoys all sorts of hobbies like watchmaking, futures/forex/options trading, aviation,